Tilagiho/eNoseAnnotator/README.md

 ### Connecting a sensor

 Plug in a eNose sensor.
-In the tool bar click the USB connection symbol and select the usb-port of the sensor.
+In the tool bar click the USB connection symbol, select the usb-port of the sensor and hit apply.

 To start the measurement press start symbol in the tool bar.
 If you have not set the functionalisation of the sensor, you will be promted to do so.
 After calculating the base vector of the sensor the measurement will be started.
 The base vector is the average vector of the first few measurements.

 You can pause and stop the measurement.
 After stopping you can start a new measurement by pressing the start icon again.
-If an error occurs during a measurement, you can reconnect the sensor by clicking the reconnect symbol in order to resume the measurement.
+If an error occurs during a measurement, you can click the reconnect symbol in order to resume the measurement.

 ### Annotating data

 The graph in the top left shows the the relative deviation of the measurements to the base vector.
 You can changing the range of the x-axis of the graph by dragging & dropping the graph left and right.
 It is also possible to zoom in and out using the mouse wheel.

 You can select data by pressing "Ctrl" and drawing a selection rectangle in the graph.
-After selection data the graph on the bottom left will show the average vector of the selection.
+After selecting data the graph on the bottom left will show the average vector of the selection.

 In order to select a class for the selected data press "Annotation->Set class of selection...".
-The class of a selection always consists of a class name and its abreviation.
-The abreviation is used to label the data in the measurement graph and should therefore be as short as possible.

 ### Loading/ Saving data